pixelpax/vimflowy/README.md

-Vimflowy: Vim shortcuts for Workflowy
+Vimflowy: Vim shortcuts for Dynalist
 =====================================

 This extension adds (some) VIM keyboard shortcuts to Workflowy.com.